-The Super Milk-chan Show.
+Super Milk Chan.
 A five year old girl lives in a house with her robot maid and complains about all the bills she has to avoid paying to her Camp Gay landlord.
 She's a superhero but she constantly blows off the President (of Everything), who attracts flies.
 That's just the beginning of the insanity of this show.

 The World God Only Knows.
 There is no possible way an idea like that could have come from anywhere but Japan, plain and simple.

 Yakitate!!
 Ja-pan is a show/manga about bread.
 No, it does not teach you how to make the bread (one exception for bread-in-a-rice cooker).
 It focuses on tournament-style battles between bakers.
 And puns.
 Lots and lots of delicious Japanese pans.

 Ore Twintail Ni Narimasu: Extra-dimensional invaders attack Earth not for its resources or to conquer it but... for its twintails?
 Rather, they're attacking Earth to drain the "zokusei" (something that has no direct definition in the West) of its people.
 Said Zokusei manifests in typical Otaku fetishes like bloomers, model-making, and of course, twintails.